 Powertrain and vehicle dynamics are two essential disciplines in terms of understanding and designing the automotive vehicle system and its behaviour.
 The same is true of the field of safety, which is also a strong competence area at Chalmers; this brings a unique touch to the programme not found at many other universities.

 Since all industrial automotive product development is carried out in a team-based project environment, the programme stresses the importance of project work.
-The aim of the projects is to provide a work environment that closely resembles that found in industry.
+The aim of the projects is to provide a work environment that closely resembles that found in the industry.
 Students work on a multi-cultural team composed of many different competencies.
 Project tasks derive from industry or academia, and they take technical aspects as well as the importance of communication, teamwork and project management into consideration.

 Skilled automotive engineers are required to meet the ever-increasing demands on high-quality individual mobility and transportation of people and goods, especially when considering global warming, environmental challenges and not least the vision of zero accidents.
 In the west coast region of Sweden, there has been a long tradition of research and development within manufacturing and assembly facilities for the automotive industry.